Otto background

 Connect With Us

-It’s no secret that many organizations regularly test patches in their environments to ensure their updates are functional across their devices and installed software before they implement them.
-But, depending on exactly how those patches get tested, there can be a troubling lag time between when patch updates are released and when they’re actually deployed across the organization.
+Many organizations regularly test patches in their environments to ensure updates are functional across their devices and installed software before implementation.
+Depending on exactly how those patches get tested, there can be a troubling lag time between when patch updates are released and when they are actually deployed across the organization.
 Windows Autopatch aims to eliminate the delay.

 What is Windows Autopatch?

-Again, the new feature of Windows Enterprise E3 and up allows ring deployment-style patch management for Windows 10/11.
-It also requires Microsoft Intune or Azure AD premium for co-management.
+Windows Autopatch is a managed service included with Windows Enterprise E3 and above that automates ring deployment-style patch management for Windows 10 and 11.
+It also requires Microsoft Intune and Microsoft Entra ID Premium for co-management.

 What are the prerequisites for Windows Autopatch?